JustLeif/querydano/README.md

 # querydano
-An opensource UI for querying the Cardano Blockchain.
+An opensource interface for querying the Cardano blockchain.